r-koubou/CubaseLogicalEditorFiles/README.md

-# My Logical Edit Files
+# My Logical Editor Files for Cubase

 ## Overview

-Here is the operation that I often do, with "Logical Edit" in Cubase.
+Here is a Logical Editor preset files I created.

 ### Note

 I'll update it from time to time to improve my own efficiency.

-## How to install?
+## Where do I copy the files to

 A Folder "R-Koubou" put to `<Cubase Application Folder>/Presets/Logical Edit`